samaratrilling/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 ##Sharing Note Data
 How can we send the Note information across to this controller?

-Well once we can use seque functionality, when a seque is being prepared you can override the functionality and perform your own actions.
+Well, once we can use segue functionality, when a segue is being prepared you can override the functionality and perform your own actions.
 In this case we will override the `prepareForSegue` functionality, check for the `ShowExistingNote` identifier and then set our `Note` variable in our `Note Display View Controller` with the currently selected `Note` in our `Table View`.
-Sound easy ? :)
+Sound easy? :)

 > [action]
 > Open `NotesViewController.swift` and add the following code at the end of our class (before the extensions).